mtbentley/ebpf-flowradar/README.md

 libssl-dev bc libelf-dev libcap-dev clang gcc-multilib llvm libncurses5-dev \
 git pkg-config libmnl0 bison flex graphviz mininet
 ```

+kernel source: You will need the kernel source checked out to `../linux` (or
+override it, as mentioned in the testing section).

 bpftool is nice:
 1. Get kernel source